el-barto/dantebot2018/README.md

 # Dante Bot 2018
 Very basic Twitter bot developed for #Dante2018.
-Every three hours, it tweets a stanza of the current day's canto from Dante Alighieri's *Divina Commedia* in Italian.
+It tweets a stanza of the current day's canto from Dante Alighieri's *Divina Commedia* in Italian at a random interval of time between 30 minutes and 3 hours.

 **Update: Jan 9, 2018:** Now, DanteBot2018 also tweets illustrations of the current day's canto by Gustave Doré.